Portsmouth Corporation Tramways

 Senior staff

 Two individuals pose with an unidentified tram — photo undated, but almost certainly taken prior to the Great War.
-Both men are wearing single-breasted jackets, a contrast which suggests that they may be senior staff.
+In contrast to the double-breasted jackets worn by tramcar crews, the two men depicted here are wearing single-breasted jackets, which suggests that they may be a more senior grade.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 An enlargement of the depot photograph above showing details of the senior staff member, probably an inspector.
 The subject would appear to be wearing a City of Portsmouth Passenger Transport inspector's cap badge (shown below), the departmental name having only changed to this form barely four months before the last tram ran.